 Several of my posts have included land use-land cover maps generated using GIS systems and satellite data.
 This has required a GIS program on my computer (inexpensive ones are available).
 The maps have come from a variety of sources.
 Local planning authorities often use them, and I found some for the St. Louis region on the website of the East-West Gateway Council of Governments.

 The best resource I found for statewide maps and the data files themselves, however, were two programs at the University of Missouri: The Missouri Spatial Data Information Service (MSDIS), and the Missouri Resource Analysis Partnership (MoRAP).
-To browse a list of maps available from MSDIS, I followed this path: MSDIS Home Page » Browse & Download.
-To browse a list of maps available from MoRAP, I follwed this path: MoRAP Home Page » Maps.
-The USGS also has maps (see above).
+The USGS also has GIS maps available, and some of them are graphics files that don’t require a GIS program.

 I have used many other resources for information about Missouri’s environment in addition to the ones discussed above.
 The ones described above are the ones that have returned to repeatedly, however.
 I hope this information is useful.
 It seems pretty dry, but if you need some specific information, and you haven’t found it yet, it may help to point the way.